 Misplaced Words and Old Wounds

 I got pulled into what I thought was a heated argument through text with Eve's mom.
 It escalated quickly and felt unnecessarily sharp.
-Eventually, I realized it wasn't her at all—it was The Sister, using her mom's phon.
+Eventually, I realized it wasn't her at all—it was The Sister, using her mom's phone.

 That realization reframed everything.